-It prophesized the fact that when Jesus came He would be the true shepherd of Israel, but tragically He would be rejected, He would be spurned, and we'll remember that the 11thchapter of Zechariah even detailed the betrayal of Judas Iscariot.
-And so we saw how Jesus Christ the Messiah of God, the true shepherd, was spurned by those He loved, or those He came to save.
+It prophesized the fact that when Jesus came He would be the true shepherd of Israel, but tragically He would be rejected, He would be spurned, and we'll remember that the 11th chapter of Zechariah even detailed the betrayal of Judas Iscariot.
+And so we saw how Jesus Christ the Messiah of God, the true Shepherd, was spurned by those He loved and those He came to save.
 And finally He was killed.
-Next week, we'll go back to Zechariah, Chapter 11 and we'll see not only that Israel rejects the true shepherd but in the future Israel will accept the false shepherd.
-They will make an alliance with the Antichrist and we'll be discussing the Antichrist next Lord's Day evening from Zechariah, Chapter 11.
+Next week, we'll go back to Zechariah, chapter 11 and we'll see not only that Israel rejects the true Shepherd but in the future Israel will accept the false shepherd.
+They will make an alliance with the Antichrist and we'll be discussing the Antichrist next Lord's Day evening from Zechariah, chapter 11.

-In Galatians Chapter 3 verse 13 we find just one of the facets of the meaning of the death of Christ and the one that I want to draw you to tonight as we prepare our hearts for His table.
-It says, "Christ hath redeemed us from the curse of the law being made a curse for us.
-For it is written curseth is everyone that hangeth on a tree."
+In Galatians chapter 3, verse 13 we find just one of the facets of the meaning of the death of Christ, and the one that I want to draw you to tonight as we prepare our hearts for His table.
+It says, "Christ hath redeemed us from the curse of the law, being made a curse for us.
+For it is written, “Cursed is everyone that hangeth on a tree."

-The terms, that is the Greek terms, and there - are four or five Greek words that could be translated "curse," all have basically the same meaning and it's very clear what they mean.
+The terms, that is the Greek terms, and there are four or five Greek words that could be translated "curse," all have basically the same meaning and it's very clear what they mean.
 They mean something that is despised, something that is devoted to destruction, something that is doomed.
 That's what it means to be cursed.
 To be cursed by God means that you are set for doom or destruction.
-The Hebrew terms in the Old Testament where you find the word "cursed," alalahmaharakahlala- those Hebrew terms all mean the very same thing.
-Devoted to doom, devoted to destruction.
+The Hebrew terms in the Old Testament where you find the word "cursed" — alah, meerah, qelalah - those Hebrew terms all mean the very same thing, devoted to doom, devoted to destruction.

 Now I want you to take, just for a moment, a little journey through some of the past history of man, particularly related to Scripture, to see how the curses have fit into the Word of God.
 And how finally they all resolve in the act of Christ on the cross.
-But first of all, looking at it humanely, men have often cursed each other.
+But first of all, looking at it humanly, men have often cursed each other.
 We know that.
-In fact, among more primitive people than our own society (for the most part, although perhaps today with the rise of the occult it is not uncommon in our society) but particularly among primitive people there has always been the belief that a person could curse his enemy, and if he cursed his enemy in so doing he would invoke certain superhuman powers against that enemy and that would result in those superhuman powers executing some terrible destruction upon those enemies.
+In fact, among more primitive people than our own society, for the most part – although perhaps today with the rise of the occult it is not uncommon in our society — but particularly among primitive people there has always been the belief that a person could curse his enemy, and if he cursed his enemy in so doing he would invoke certain superhuman powers against that enemy and that would result in those superhuman powers executing some terrible destruction upon those enemies.

 In our Western part of the world, in the Western hemisphere, we may be somewhat familiar with something like voodoo where people in Haiti or the Caribbean area will cast a spell on somebody which amounts to a curse and invoke superhuman powers to bring about terrible results and effects.
 And I have no question that this has occurred.
 I have no doubt that this has occurred throughout the history of man, that men have invoked demons who have brought about problems to other people, to their enemies.